The Houses October Built: Plot

-The film begins in medias res to a dazed and bloodied Brandy being put in a truck and driven off.
+The film begins in medias res to a dazed and bloodied Brandy being put in a trunk and driven off.
 Days earlier, a group of friends from Ohio—Brandy, her boyfriend Zack, cameraman Jeff, Bobby, and Mikey—decide to take a trip to visit some of America's scariest haunted house attractions in the days leading up to Halloween.
 They plan to record their experiences and interview the actors who work there.
 This leads to disturbing revelations about the establishments' operations, such as failure to perform background checks, utilizing criminals and disturbed individuals as actors, using real corpses as props, and performing dangerous stunts for the sake of scares.

 The group begins with well-known haunted houses first, though their main goal is to locate an extreme haunt called "Blue Skeleton," a mysterious group that moves to a different, secret location every year and is said to employ real torture to elicit scares.
 Zack grows agitated with what he views as pedestrian scares.
-The group also antagonizes haunted house staff by filming and being disruptive but the staff's animosity grows sinister when the friends are followed by a clown and a young actress from an earlier house, despite the group’s having traveled over a hundred miles.
+The group also antagonizes haunted house staff by filming and being disruptive but the staff's animosity grows sinister when the friends are followed by a clown and a young actress from an earlier house, despite the group's having traveled over a hundred miles.

 Jeff is chased by a man in a bunny costume brandishing an axe though the man turns out to be an actor.
 Zack meets other guests who inform him that they experienced Blue Skeleton and that it is in Louisiana this year; they also tell him of a bar where they can find a man who can take them there.
 Later that night, an actor breaks into their van and films the group while they sleep.
 Bobby finds the video uploaded to haunted house forums but Zack tells him to keep it a secret, as he does not want the rest of the group getting cold feet.
 A cow heart is also left inside their refrigerator, making Brandy and Bobby grow reluctant to continue.